35 Popular Songs in Minor Keys (with Tabs and Videos)

 22. Scarborough Fair by Simon and Garfunkel

-A medieval English ballad about jilted love, “Scarborough Fair,” has been recorded by many artists through the 20th century, including the famous version by Rock ‘n roll titans Simon & Garfunkel.
+A medieval English ballad about jilted love, “Scarborough Fair,” has been recorded by many artists throughout the 20th century, including the famous version by Rock ‘n roll titans Simon & Garfunkel.
 The influential duo made the ancient folk ballad global with a poignant rendition that equates betrayal in love to war.
 A clever pairing of “Scarborough Fair” with their anti-war “Canticle” was achieved using vocal and instrumentation overdubs.

-Playing this song gets a whole lot easier once you familiarize yourselves with the melody which is written in the key of E minor.
+Playing this song gets a whole lot easier once you familiarize yourselves with the melody, which is written in the key of E minor.
 Emulating it can get tricky with the multitude of chords, intricate fingerpicking, and layers of guitar work that are in it.
 It’s a beautiful song that’ll require heaps of patience, all of which will be well worth the effort.

 23. Slow Dancing in a Burning Room by John Mayer